shyamkarla/guide-intro-to-angular/tutorial/13-complete-directive.md

   });
 ```

-Now we can use this directive anywhere in our application's scope by creating an `<inbox></inbox>` element (using `restrict: 'E'` to specify an element directive)!
-The <inbox> element will then be replaced with the template at the `templateUrl`!
-We then make an alias for the controller under the name `inbox`, this alias is then accessible inside the controller as `this` and inside the template as `inbox`.
-If you look inside the template you'll see expressions like `inbox.messages` and `inbox.deleteMessage(id, $index)`; these are the same `this.messages` and `this.deleteMessage` we can see in this controller function!
+Now we can use this directive anywhere in our application's scope by creating an `<inbox></inbox>` element (using `restrict: 'E'` to specify an element directive).

+When the application runs, Angular will replace the `<inbox>` element with the template at the `templateUrl`.
+We then make an alias for the controller under the name of `inbox`.
+This alias is then accessible inside the controller as `this` and inside the template as `inbox`.
+If you look inside the template you'll see expressions like `inbox.messages` and `inbox.deleteMessage(id, $index)`.
+These are the same `this.messages` and `this.deleteMessage` we can see this in the InboxFactory.

-Finally we have a link function that we don't need in this directive but I've included it to show you that it will be ran straight after the controller is ran.
+Finally we have a link function that will run straight after the controller runs.
 The link function will then receive the aliased controller as the fourth argument, here we named it `ctrl`.
 Yes that's right, the link function has fixed positions for it's arguments i.e. scope is always first.

-This is different behavior to the controller's arguments which are injected and therefore can take any order.
-For the link function we don't use the $ prefix for scope, element and attributes to make it clear they aren't under the control of dependency injection.
+__Note:__ This is different behavior to the controller's arguments which are injected and therefore can take any order.
+For the link function we don't use the $ prefix for scope, element and attributes to make it clear that they aren't under the control of dependency injection.

 Here's the complete HTML template (view) for the directive: